ajansari95/cosmicether/readme.md

 1. **Performance Optimization:** The current implementation of data retrieval and validation can be further optimized.
 The usage of more efficient algorithms or introducing parallel processing can expedite the query-response cycle especially the relayer part.

+2. **Using Protobuf for Encoding**:  Currently the data and types related to eth are encoded/decoded using json.
+The performance  can be improved by using protobuf, and will be  in sync with  rest of cosmos sdk.

-2. **Broadened Query Support:** The addition of more Ethereum query types will expand the capabilities of the framework, catering to a wider range of use cases and wide range of callback support depending on usecase.
+3. **Broadened Query Support:** The addition of more Ethereum query types will expand the capabilities of the framework, catering to a wider range of use cases and wide range of callback support depending on usecase.

-3. **Enhanced Security Measures:** While currently i have used MPT and proves to verify data.
+4. **Enhanced Security Measures:** While currently i have used MPT and proves to verify data.
 There can be other ways that will need some research.

-4. **Interactivity with Other Blockchains:** Broadening the framework's scope beyond Ethereum, other EVM chains will widen the applicability of `CosmicEther`.

 5. **Modular Architecture:** Restructuring the codebase to further modularize components can enhance scalability, facilitate easier updates and migration if needed. for eg. proto versioning.

-8. **Advanced Verification Mechanisms:** Beyond the current verification logic that kicks in periodically. for eg. Baking verification in the consensus layer i.e tendermint.
+6. **Advanced Verification Mechanisms:** Beyond the current verification logic that kicks in periodically. for eg. Baking verification in the consensus layer i.e tendermint.

-9. **Increasing Usability of Data Stored:** The current implementation of the `ethstate` module stores the data as is.
-We can just view it, if schema for a contract is known we can parse it and store it in a more usable format, but getting access to ABI is only way i can look at it - will research more on it to see if there is a better way.
+7. **Increasing Usability of Data Stored:** The current implementation of the `ethstate` module stores the data as is.
+We can just view it, if schema for a contract is known we can parse it and store it in a more usable format, but getting access to ABI is only way i can think of - will research more on it to see if there is a better way.

+8. **Querying Techniques:** Once we are dealing with some complex and demanding queries, we would need to improve the querying techniques such as using GraphQL queries (/sub-graphs?) based on a query function.

+9. **Caching Queries on Relayer:** The relayer can cache the queries it receives, and if it receives the same query again, it can directly return the cached response.
+This will reduce the load on the relayer and improve the performance.